-Components for your training journey
+Components for your training journey: are you the one?

 The page above this one contains more information on the general process (Journey).
 This page contains details of the training-options.
 To meet the general desire of decision makers to make simple choices I will get as concrete as possible below.
 But again be aware that this is not about following a few training sessions, it is the spark to get you into a mode of lifelong learning.

-The three main categories for the services from which to choose the parts of your actual Journey are: Category 1 Get Inspired (training option 1), Category 2 Get started (training options 2, 3) , Category 3 Get Better (training options 4, 5),.
+For completeness sake I show the three main categories for the services from which to choose the parts of your actual Journey are: Category 1 Get Inspired (training option 1), Category 2 Get started (training options 2, 3) , Category 3 Get Better (training options 4, 5),.
 With a Special option for Education (training option 6).

 This changes how you work, not who you are!